sieren/Homepoint/README.md

 + **See partially switched on scenes** with multiple devices at a glance.

-+ Support for **temperature, humidity, air quality sensors & tasmoto energy readings**.
++ Support for **temperature, humidity, air quality sensors & Tasmota energy readings**.

 + **Remote Configuration**: Configure and reboot HomePoint through a web interface.
 No need to reflash.